 What are the indications?

-It is important to note that the chest is curved inwards instead of outwards and appears sunken.
+It is important to note that the chest curves inwards instead of outwards and appears sunken.
 Oftentimes, it is evident at birth.
 The chest indentation might worsen during the adolescent stage and remains the same throughout adulthood.

 Aside from the depressed breastbone region, most do not have any symptoms.
 In severe cases, it can be accompanied by the following: